axcore/unilib/README.md

 - Stairs, carvings and walls exist, but are not visible in your crafting guide
     - Basic stairs and walls have traditional craft recipes
     - Other types of stairs and carvings can be made using machines
+- You now share your world with many different creatures
+    - Different creatures are tamed, bred, attracted or repelled using various different items
+    - Finding out which items to use with which creatures is a part of the game!
+    - To get started, try feeding some of the more common animals wheat, or maybe even a carrot or two
+    - Most creatures inherit the genetic traits of their parents
+    - Over many generations, you can use selective breeding to produce faster, stronger creatures
+    - Use a DNA Analyser to measure a creature's genetics
+    - Tamed creatures can be named by right-clicking them
+    - Some tamed creatures can be given orders
+    - Use a bestiary to help you identify unfamiliar creatures
+    - It's fun to collect as many animals as you can in a sketchbook
+    - Some monsters only spawn at certain times of the (real) year
+    - The [unimobs](https://github.com/axcore/unimobs) README describes each creature in detail
 - Brand new players should type /what in the chat window
-- If you want to load the mesecons or petz modpacks, see the compatibility notes in ../scripts/

-## This is an BETA release
+## This is a BETA release

-- **unilib** is fully playable, but has not been play tested
+- **unilib** is fully playable, but has not been thoroughly play-tested
-- It contains no mobs, little industrialisation and only a few magical items
+- **unilib** contains no mobs, little industrialisation and only a few magical items
+    - **unigame** includes the **unimobs** expansion pack, providing dozens of creatures
+    - **unilib** is compatible with popular mods such as [technic](https://github.com/minetest-mods/technic) and [mesecons](https://github.com/minetest-mods/mesecons)
+    - ...but note that **mesecons** must be patched, before use - see the compatibility notes in **../scripts/**
 - **unilib** is highly configurable (see the **Configuring unilib** section)
 - Future releases should be compatible with worlds you create now (within reason)
 - Minetest v5.6.0 (or later) is recommended